Mrs. Josephine Carr, Formerly of Huntertown

 Growing up, Mrs. Carr went to Huntertown Colored School, a one-room schoolhouse where grades one through five were all taught by Mrs. Lillian Marshall.
 After fifth grade, she moved to Simmons Colored School and would have graduated twelfth grade had she not become pregnant and gotten married in February of that year.
 I fell in love and didn’t want anybody else to get him.
 All the girls were after him.

 They were together 58 years and had ten children, one of whom died at just nine months old.
-Richard “Cotton” Carr passed away in 2005 at the age of 75.
+Richard “Cotton” Carr, who lived to be 75, passed away in 2005.
 He groomed horses at Keeneland Race Track for over 57 years, the second longest tenure of anyone in his position at the world-famous track.
 By coincidence, we met up on the day that would have been Mr. Carr’s 95th birthday.

 Huntertown was famous for its basket meetings.
 Mrs. Carr and her grandmother filled their basket with fried chicken and chicken croquettes, and yellow cake with caramel icing.
 Once her grandmother had wrung the chicken’s neck, little Josephine was tasked with retrieving and plucking it.
 I’m still scared of feathers today.